 I’m filing for bankruptcy.
 What’s my first move?

-You will need to itemize your current income sources and any major financial transactions for the last two years, including monthly living expenses, secured and unsecured debts and property (i.e. all assets and possessions, not just real estate).
+Your first stop is a meeting with Paul Toscano, who will provide a list of documents you will need to complete and who will help you itemize your current income sources and any major financial transactions for the last two years, including monthly living expenses, secured and unsecured debts and property (i.e. all assets and possessions, not just real estate).
 You must also collect your tax returns for the previous two years and deeds to any real estate you currently own, as well as vehicle title(s) and documentation pertaining to any outstanding loans.

-What’s the difference between secured and unsecured debt?
+What’s the difference between secured & unsecured debt?

-Secured debt is a promise to pay secured by a pledge of property, either through an agreement or involuntarily via a court judgment.
+Secured debt is a promise to pay secured by a pledge of property (e.g. collateral damage), either through an agreement or involuntarily via a court judgment.
 Creditors may claim the property pledged as a means of paying off the promised debt.
 An unsecured debt is a promise to pay without any pledge of property securing the promise.

 How long does a bankruptcy remain on my record?